Varg Vikernes: Life after prison

 Vikernes continued with Burzum after his release.
 He released a further three black metal albums: Belus (2010), Fallen (2011) and Umskiptar (2012) and a compilation of re-recorded songs (From the Depths of Darkness).
 On 27 April 2013, Vikernes posted a song on his official YouTube channel, titled "Back to the Shadows", which Vikernes has stated to be the last metal track to be released by Burzum.
 In May 2013, he released another ambient album, Sôl austan, Mâni vestan.

 In the years following his release from prison, Vikernes became an active video blogger on his YouTube channel, ThuleanPerspective (or Thulêan Perspective).
 In 2013, Vikernes and his wife released a film called ForeBears, based on bear worship during the time of the Neanderthals, and inspired by the Egyptian Book of the Dead.

 Vikernes was one of the recipients of far-right terrorist Anders Behring Breivik's manifesto, which Breivik sent out before launching the 2011 Norway attacks, killing 77 people.
 Although Vikernes condemned Breivik's actions, this drew the attention of the French authorities.

 On 16 July 2013, Vikernes and his wife, a French national, were arrested at their home in Corrèze, France, on suspicion of planning acts of terrorism after his wife bought four rifles.
 Officials later stated that Vikernes' wife had a legal firearms permit to buy the rifles.
 The two were later released without charge after police failed to identify any terrorist plans or targets.
 Vikernes was instead charged by French authorities with inciting racial hatred against Jews and Muslims.
-This was due to posts on his blog, "Thulean Perspective", which included anti-Semitic posts that were taken down following the charges.
+This was due to posts on his blog, "Thulean Perspective", which included antisemitic posts that were taken down following the charges.
 Vikernes claimed he had not written the posts, although the blog attributed all posts to him.
 On 8 July 2014, Vikernes was convicted of inciting racial hatred and sentenced to six months of probation and a fine of €8,000.

 In June 2018, Vikernes made comments that he had "moved on" from Burzum on his YouTube channel, saying "bye bye" to the project.

 YouTube removed Vikernes's channel from the platform in June 2019, by which point it had 250,000 subscribers.
 This coincided with an announcement from YouTube that it would be more aggressive in removing "videos alleging that a group is superior in order to justify discrimination, segregation or exclusion".

-In late 2019, Vikernes announced on his Twitter that he intended to release another album as Burzum.
+In late 2019, Vikernes announced on Twitter that he intended to release another album as Burzum.
 Titled Thulêan Mysteries, the album was released in March 2020.
-Vikernes has indicated that this will be his last album under the Burzum name.
+Vikernes stated at the time that this would be his last album under the Burzum name.
+In 2024, however, he began releasing singles in his former black metal style under the name "Burzum (NEW)", intended to form an album called The Land of Thule when put together.

+In October 2025, Vikernes released an AI-generated album titled Reconquest, under the name Hyperborea Rising.
+He stated that the album is intended as background music for his tabletop role-playing game, ReconQuest.